lautpuspa/TOOL-FastBatchImageCrop/README.md

 ![Preview](./mat/preview.gif)

+## Key Difference Over Original
+**Direct Dimension Cropping:** Unlike the original which only applied dimensions after cropping, this fork allows you to specify and visualize the exact pixel dimensions (e.g., 512×512) of your crop in real-time.
+The crop rectangle maintains the precise dimensions you need, ensuring consistent dataset images without post-processing distortion.

 ## Features
 - Crop images from videos and image folders with custom aspect ratios
 - **NEW**: Crop images at exact output dimensions (e.g., 512x512, 1024x768)